-SUIT (Service User Involvement Team) is a mutli award winning service that has been in operation now for over 10 years.
-This peer led & run service offers hope and empowernment to those that have been affected by addiction (and associated harms).
-SUIT offers a drop in, and apoointments to those wishing to progress with their lives.
-Initally set up to offer drug users a voice, the service has developed based on the needs, wants and requirements of some of the most vulnerable people in Wolverhampton.
+SUIT (Service User Involvement Team) is a multi award winning service that has been in operation now for over 10 years.
+This peer led & run service offers hope and empowerment to those that have been affected by addiction (and associated harms).
+SUIT offers a drop in, and appointments to those wishing to progress with their lives.
+Initially set up to offer drug users a voice, the service has developed based on the needs, wants and requirements of some of the most vulnerable people in Wolverhampton.

-The SUIT volunteer programme was awarded the highest accolade avaiable in the UK to community or voluntary organisations in 2014, namely The Queens Award for Voluntary Service (equivilent to MBE) and continue to raise awareness and encourage other group to consider being nominated themselves.
+The SUIT volunteer programme was awarded the highest accolade available in the UK to community or voluntary organisations in 2014, namely The Queens Award for Voluntary Service (this is equivalent to MBE) and continues to raise awareness and encourages other group's to consider being nominated themselves for this award.

 SUIT offer support in the following areas:

 - Addiction and Recovery

 - Health and Well-Being

 - Criminal Justice